Pathways

 Maritime|253 will play a big role in preparing workers for maritime jobs in the South Puget Sound Region and beyond.
 Our programs will help students build skills in ship operations, safety, environmental responsibility, leadership, and new technology.
 We understand that maritime is a global industry that needs a well-trained and skilled workforce with a wide variety of knowledge and experiences.

 Explore your future through hands-on learning, college credit, and industry credentials.
 Choose from four high-demand pathways: Sustainability, Technology, Port Operations & Logistics, and Advanced Maritime Manufacturing.
 Each program is a 2-year, half-day model designed to give you up to 1,080 hours of training, industry-recognized credentials, and dual credit toward college.
+Courses are geared toward students in grades 11 and 12.

 Sustainability Iocon